'I Just Think It's A Bad Dream': Parent Reacts After Pregnant Mother Of 4 Killed On Texas Highway

 ARLINGTON (CBSDFW.COM) — Three people, including a pregnant woman and her baby, were killed early Saturday morning in a hit-and-run crash on State Highway 360.

-Adan Hermosillo Garcia, 31, is now facing three counts of Intoxication Manslaughter and three counts of Failure to Stop and Render Aid – Accident Involving Death for his role in the wreck.READ MORE: Denton Police Mourning Passing Of Detective Rodney Mooneyham To COVID
+Adan Hermosillo Garcia, 31, is now facing three counts of Intoxication Manslaughter and three counts of Failure to Stop and Render Aid – Accident Involving Death for his role in the wreck.READ MORE: Lawmakers Send Bill Restricting Transgender Student-Athletes In Texas To The Governor

 The victims were identified by the Tarrant County Medical Examiner as 28-year-old Justin Dike, 28-year-old Alexius Mills, and her newborn baby boy.

 “I haven’t processed it,” said Pamela Parker, who says her daughter Alexius Mills had the biggest heart.
 “I just think it’s a bad dream.
-I’m hoping it’s a bad dream.”
+I’m hoping it’s a bad d ream.”

 Mills was a mom of four, getting ready to welcome a fifth.
 Her family says she was about seven months along with a baby boy she planned to name Dexter.